SamuelHernandez20/ETL_From_CSV_File/README.md

 6. **Automate** the entire process with the help of: `DBMS_SCHEDULER.`

 ## ⚙ Initial Settings:
-1. Create a new folder where the CSV file from which data extraction will be performed will be hosted on this route:
+1. Create a new folder where the CSV file will be housed, in the following path:

 ```
 C:\app\SYSTEM_USER\product\21c\admin\xe\YOUR_NEW_FOLDER